rgwch/mikrorest/README.md

 ## Tests

-Tests were created by Github Copilot.
+Tests were mostly created by Github Copilot.
 See tests/README.md

 ## Limitations